vision correction, Lasik, laser vision correction fredericksburg, laser vision correction culpeper, laser vision correction, laser vision institute

 The most common type of refractive surgery, LASIK, is an all laser procedure that can restore your vision.
-During LASIK, the eye surgeon creates a corneal flap with an excimer laser (an ultraviolet light beam) or microkeratome which is then folded over, so that the eye surgeon can precisely remove tissue from the cornea.
+During LASIK, the eye surgeon creates a corneal flap with a femtosecond laser (i-LASIK) or microkeratome which is then folded over, so that the eye surgeon can precisely remove tissue from the cornea.
 By resculpting the corneal tissue, light focuses better into the eye, resulting in clearer vision.
 Excimer lasers can also be used to correct astigmatism by smoothing the surface of cornea to a more normal shape.

 The popularity of LASIK is due to many advantages, which include: